 While cheaper than an AGM, this flooded battery remains more expensive than your traditional 12-volt battery.
 It also has no Hydrolink watering system, unlike some other Trojan models.

-The VMAXTANKS XTR6-235 is one of the best 6V AGM RV batteries any motorhome owner can buy.
+The VMAXTANKS XTR6-235 is one of the most trusted 6V AGM RV batteries any motorhome owner can buy.
 It has a long service life and battery performance that other brands can only wish they have.

 Like all batteries the company produces, this 6V unit features advanced AGM technology to ensure the best possible battery performance.
 Its 235 Ah power is enough to run different RV appliances without hiccups.
 You can operate your devices longer than with lower Ah-rated batteries.